glennvorhes/editor511/README.md

   current travel speed segments, and winter road conditions segments.

-Of note is that Leaflet has a peculiar way of organizing layers and features from the point of view of a GIS dataset.
+Of note is that Leaflet has a peculiar way of organizing layers and features from the point of view of a GIS data set.
 Within desktop GIS, a layer is thought of as a combination of a collection of features and the style definition.
-Howerver, Leaflet adds an additional tier.
+However, Leaflet adds an additional tier.
 A GeoJson "layer" is created from geojson data.
 However, this "layer" is really a layer group with each layer containing a single feature and style information.
 Keep this in mind when reading comments as individual features are referred to as sublayers or features with these terms being synonymous.